paulspringett/bcx/README.md

 ## Bcx

 > NB.
-This is still alpha software and may not work as expected.
-It's also missing a lot of the Basecamp endpoints.
+This gem is missing a lot of the Basecamp endpoints.
 Please feel free [to contribute!](#contributing)

 Fully-fledged Ruby API wrapper for Basecamp Next